encse/adventofcode-template/README.md

 - an OCR for elf fonts.

 Due to copyright reasons I'm not allowed to include input files and problem descriptions within this repository.

-However I wanted to have a self contained version for myself that I can keep around forever, so I decided to commit the encrypted version of the input files.
+But I wanted to have a self contained version for myself that I can keep around forever, so decided to commit the encrypted version of the input files.
 It doesn't violate the copyright since it's just random garbage for everyone else but when I check it out, a plugin called `git-crypt` decrypts all my inputs transparently, so that I can work with them uninterrupted.